BSp-2/Factory-Simulator/README.md

 # Factory-Simulator
-A recreation of a peak roblox game called "factory simulator".
-Wipl require some sort of a multicrafter lib
+A recreation of a game called factory simulator

+*requires multicrafter lib*